sigasi/sigasi_insights/content/manual/editor.md

 Note that the option is only available for files that are part of the build.

-# SystemVerilog Specific
+# Verilog and SystemVerilog Specific

-In addition to the powerful features of an Eclipse editor, the SystemVerilog editor that comes with Sigasi Studio supports a number of advanced editing features which are specifically useful for SystemVerilog editing.
+In addition to the powerful features of an Eclipse editor, the Verilog and SystemVerilog editor that comes with Sigasi Studio supports a number of advanced editing features which are specifically useful for SystemVerilog editing.
 These are described in this chapter.